Buenos Aires, Latin America

 Puerto Madero is one of the only places where you get reminded that Buenos Aires is located by the river.

-Signing up for this bike tour of Buenos Aires is a great way to explore more of the city in a short amount of time – and it includes visiting both Puerto Madero and Reserva EcolΓ³gica!
+Signing up for a bike tour of Buenos Aires is a great way to explore more of the city in a short amount of time – and it includes visiting both Puerto Madero and Reserva Ecológica!

-Bonus sight 2: If you continue walking past Puerto Madero with the Pink House behind you, you will come to the entrance of a huge natural reserve, Reserva EcolΓ³gica Costanera Sur.
-From here you can get all the way to the banks of the river, RΓo de la Plata.
+Bonus sight 2: If you continue walking past Puerto Madero with the Pink House behind you, you will come to the entrance of Buenos Aires’ largest green space, the natural reserve Reserva Ecológica Costanera Sur.
+From here you can get to the banks of the river, Río de la Plata.

 #5 Puente de la Mujer